Wadmix/Start-repo/README.md

 # Example Repository
-This is a sample repo, hello world!
+This is a sample repo, hello Coders!

 .md = Markdown

+This a second change.